IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 Result: Allow.

-Case 8 — SCP Blocks Despite Identity Policy Allow NO
+Case 8 — SCP Blocks Despite Identity Policy Allow

 Scenario: An OU-level SCP denies s3:DeleteBucket.
 A role in the OU has identity policy s3:* on *.
 The role calls DeleteBucket.
 Identity policy allows.
 SCP denies.
 SCP wins.